tw-mosip/inji-web/inji-web/docs/InjiWeb_Sequence.md

 - When the user selects any credential type, user is redirected to the authorization page for that specific issuer.
 - Once authorization is successfull, authorization server return the **"authorizationCode"**
-- Inji Web Send the authorization Code to authorization Server through mimoto to perform the client assertions.
+- Inji Web Send the authorization Code to authorization Server through Mimoto to perform the client assertions.
 - Once Authorized, Authorization Server issues Token response, which include **access_token**.
 - The "access_token" will be used to download the credential through VCI.